david2am/ocaml_dune/guides/0 FP and Why Ocaml.md

-# Functional Programming and Why Is It In OCaml?
+# Functional Programming and Why OCaml?

 I'd like to express my gratitude to Richard Feldman for his incredible teachings in Functional Programming and to Professor Michael Ryan Clarkson for creating such a wonderful course.